How Low Testosterone Affects Blood Sugar Levels

 Are your symptoms getting better?
 Are you having any side effects?
 Keep track of these questions and write down your answers to share with your doctor at your next visit.

 The doctor may adjust your dose based on how it affects you.
 For example, if your testosterone levels haven't increased after 6 months, they might increase your dose.
-If you have minor side effects like acne, ankle swelling, or breast tenderness, they might lower your dose to ensure the treatment works best for you.
+If you experience minor side effects, such as acne, ankle swelling, or breast tenderness, they may adjust your dose to ensure the treatment works optimally for you.

 Your doctor will ask you to visit the clinic every 6 months to check your symptoms and side effects.